Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Joint Online Parameter Estimation and Optimal Sensor Placement

 Similarly to online parameter estimation, this optimisation problem can be tackled recursively using continuous-time stochastic gradient descent, whereby the sensor locations follow a noisy descent direction given by the integrand of the gradient of the objective function, evaluated with the current estimates of the sensor placements.
-In particular, initialised at ${\boldsymbol{o}}_0\in\Omega^{n_{y}}$, the sensor locations $\{\boldsymbol{o}(t)\}_{t\geq 0}$ are generated according to the ordinary differential equation
+In particular, initialised at ${\boldsymbol{o}}_0\in\Omega^{n_{y}}$, estimates of the optimal sensor locations can be recursively generated according to